Tradescantia virginiana: Taxonomy

 A United States native group of 17 species are particularly close relatives of T. virginiana and many are known to hybridize.
 A majority of the commercially available plants labelled T. virginiana in cultivation are actually complex hybrids, mostly derived from crosses between T. virginiana, T. ohiensis (bluejacket), and T. subaspera (zigzag spiderwort).
 These hybrids have been called by the invalid name T. × andersoniana, but are now correctly known as the Andersoniana Cultivar Group.

 History

 The Commelinaceae family is believed to have evolved sometime during the mid- to late- Cretaceous period, with estimates of the family's origin ranging between 123 and 73 million years ago.
 Diversification within the group followed between an estimated 110 and 66 million years ago.
 There is little information on when the genus Tradescantia evolved.

 The scientific name of the genus Tradescantia was chosen by Carl Linnaeus.
 He chose this name to honor English naturalists and explorers John Tradescant the Elder and John Tradescant the Younger, who were plant collectors and gardeners for King Charles I of England.
-The youngest John Tradescant traveled to Virginia in the 1630s, who then sent specimens back to England, particularly of the genus Tradescantia.
+The youngest John Tradescant traveled to Virginia in the 1630s, and then sent specimens back to England, particularly of the genus Tradescantia.
 This is how this species was given the name Tradescantia virginiana.